23 out of 25 people found this review helpfulwrite a review of this game

 The paragon-renegade moral system sounds good on paper, more like a law-chaos axis than a good-evil one, like in Shin Megami Tensei.
 But in reality, the system is nearly always used for plain old good and evil decisions rather than lawful and chaotic ones.
 Sure, in some instances the game does use its system properly (like whether to report everything to the Council in a paragon fashion or just do your thing on your own, renegade-wise), but many other choices are just standard black and white decisions, much like Jedi and Sith in Knights of the Old Republic games.
 For example, exterminating a race for the safety of the galaxy is actually a pretty paragon (lawful) decision, while letting it develop, with unforeseen consequences, is much more chaotic (renegade).
 Yet you score paragon points for sparing the race, because it would be the morally good thing to do.
 The Council - the very incarnation of the paragon system - actually reprimands you for doing that!
 Which is another proof that something went wrong with implementing this system.

 A minor annoyance for me was the fact that most of Shepard's responses didn't correspond to the conversation choices that were presented to me.
 Often I would choose a response only to have Shepard say something quite different from what I intended.
 Sometimes Shepard would change the tone of the conversation without me actually wanting that.
 That makes it pretty hard to make choices during dialogues.
-Also, some of the choices suspiciously lead to the exactly same answer, adding to confusion and making me wonder why they were made available in the first place.
+Also, some of the choices suspiciously lead to the exact same answer, adding to confusion and making me wonder why they were made available in the first place.